bcgsc/biobloom/README.md

                          filter listed by -f.
 Reads are outputed in fastq, and if paired will output will be interlaced.
   -n, --inverse          Inverts the output of -d (everything but first filter).
+  -S, --score_type=N     Can be set to 'harmonic' scoring or 'binomial' scoring.
+                         harmonic scoring penalizes short runs of matches and bionomial scoring computes the minimum number of k-mer matches needed based on a minimum FPR (-s). [simple] -D, --dust             Filter using dust.
+  -T, --T_dust           T parameter for dust.
+[20] -W, --window_dust      Window size for dust.
+[64]

 Report bugs to <cjustin@bcgsc.ca>.
 ```